LynLynHol/alx-system_engineering-devops/0x00-shell_basics/README.md

 t
-lists all files including hidden ones in long forma t lists all files including hidden in the current directory numerically
+lists all files including hidden ones in long forma t lists all files including hidden in the current directory numericall y script that creates a directory in the /tmp/ directory